slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Sometimes you win, sometimes you learn.
 Fail fast and bounce back quickly.

 A failure is a man who has blundered but is not capable of cashing in on the experience.
 Failure is only failure if you don’t learn from it.
 Accept it as part of the process.
-Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
+Repeated failure toughens your spirit and shows with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.
-When you don’t know something you will pay for it — that’s the stupidity tax.
-We should fear missing opportunity more than we should fear failure.
+When you don’t know something, you pay for it—that’s the stupidity tax.
+We should fear missing opportunity more than failure.

-Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.
+Smart people aren’t used to failing, so they struggle to learn from mistakes and often blame others.

 > *"Our greatest glory is not in never falling, but in rising every time we fall."
 -- Confucius [-551]*